 - Growth in Exports during the pandemic (compared to March-December 2019) 32% 32%

-The trade flow between Brazil and Canada reached US $ 4.48 billion in 2017, with a positive balance for Brazil of US$ 958 million.
-Brazilian exports to Canada in the period grew 15% compared to 2016, and corresponded to US$ 2.719 billion, according to the Brazilian government’s Ministry of Industry, Foreign Trade and Services (MDIC).
-Among the main products sold were calcined alumina, other raw materials and items related to the mining industry, sugar, coffee and other agribusiness commodities.
+The trade flow between Brazil and Canada reached US $ 6.04 billion in 2020, with a positive trade balance for Brazil (US$ 2.429 billion).
+Brazilian exports to Canada in the period grew by 25% compared to 2019, totalling US$ 4.235 billion, according to data from the Brazilian Special Secretariat for Foreign Trade and International Affairs (SECINT).
+The main products traded included calcined alumina, other raw materials and items related to the mining industry, sugar, coffee, and other agribusiness goods.

-In the same period, imports of Canadian products by Brazil decreased slightly more than 5% compared to the previous year, reaching US$ 1.760 billion.
-Highlights in Canada’s Brazilian trade list were chemicals and drugs, paper, aircraft and parts.
+In the period, Brazilian imports of Canadian products decreased by 20% compared to the previous year, totalling US$ 1.805 billion.
+The main products in the list of Brazilian imports included chemicals and fertilizers, medicaments, wheat, and aircraft and parts thereof.